Nope (film): Plot

 One night, the Haywoods notice their electricity fluctuating and their horses aggressively reacting to an unknown presence.
 They discover an unidentified flying object (UFO) that has been taking their horses.
 The siblings decide to document and sell evidence of the UFO's existence, recruiting electronics store employee Angel Torres to set up surveillance cameras.
 The UFO arrives and abducts a horse that has broken out of the ranch stable, as well as a metal horse statue Em has stolen from Jupiter's Claim to act as a decoy.
-The next day, Em attempts to recruit famed cinematographer, Antlers Holst to help them record the UFO.
+The next day, Em attempts to recruit famed cinematographer Antlers Holst to help them record the UFO.
 Holst declines, not wanting to encourage Em in what he considers an unfulfilling pursuit of wealth and fame.
 Angel arrives, having noticed while watching footage from the cameras a cloud in the valley that never moves; OJ suspects this is the UFO's hiding place before concluding, based on its flight patterns, that it may be a living creature.

 After months of secretly offering the Haywoods' horses to the UFO to gain its trust and attempt to domesticate it, Jupe introduces a live show in Jupiter's Claim, intending to use Lucky as bait to lure out the UFO.
 The UFO arrives earlier than expected and consumes everyone in attendance, ultimately leaving only Lucky alive.
-While retrieving Lucky, OJ confirms his theory that the UFO is actually a territorial, predatory organism.
+While retrieving Lucky, OJ confirms his theory that the UFO is actually a territorial, predatory animal.
 After the creature showers the Haywood household with the regurgitated remains of the Jupiter's Claim crowd, OJ realizes that it only attacks those who look directly at it and devises a plan to record it.
 Em and Angel are hesitant until Em receives a call from Holst, who now agrees to help.
-OJ names the organism "Jean Jacket" after an unruly horse the Haywoods once owned.
+OJ names the creature "Jean Jacket" after an unruly horse the Haywoods once owned.